aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 ### Smoke Material
 * The smoke material was made using these textures.
-* The emmisivity and particle colors were exposed to edit while making the particles. <br><br>
+* The emmisivity and particle colors were exposed so that they could be adjusted later while making the particles. <br><br>
 <img src="../files/CloudMat.png" style="width:100%">

 ### Smoke Particles - 1st iteration